ajstarks/openvg/README.md

 	./shapedemo rand 10              # show 10 random shapes
 	./shapedemo rotate 10 a          # rotated and faded "a" ./shapedemo test "hello, world"  # show a test pattern, with "hello, world" at mid-display in sans, serif, and mono.
+	./shapedemo demo 10              # run through the demo, sleeping 10 sec between each

 ## API